Seteco/Somorrostro/statsd.md

 statsd "metric1:10|g" "metric2:10|c" ...
 ```

 The function is smart enough to call `nc` just once and pass all the metrics to it.
-It will also automatically switch to TCP if the metrics to be sent are above 1000 bytes.
+It will also automatically switch to TCP if the metrics to send are above 1000 bytes.